 More likely than not, your wedding venue and caterer won’t provide everything you need.
 You’ll typically need to pay extra to rent linens, flatware, and glassware.
-You may also want to rent other items, such as a heating lamp, cake stand, string lights, candles, or a photobooth.
+You may also want to rent other items, such as heating lamps, a cake stand, string lights, candles, or a photobooth.
 These items can add hundreds of extra dollars to your costs.

 Financing Your Wedding

-So how do you afford all those wedding expenses—the ones you plan for and the hidden ones that crop up?
-Here are some ideas for financing your dream wedding:
+So how do you afford all the wedding expenses — both the ones you plan for and the hidden ones that crop up?
+Here are some ideas for financing your dream wedding.

 Budgeting and Saving

 The first step is to a make a budget, but you’ll want to be sure to avoid some common budgeting mistakes.
 Add up all the anticipated wedding expenses, including the lesser-known charges above.
 Then, you and your partner-to-be can track your monthly expenses and income and see how much you have left over to save each month.

-If it’s not enough to get to your goal, see if you can find ways to reduce expenses or earn extra cash.
-SoFi Relay, a complementary tool for SoFi members, can help you track your spending and cashflow in real time against a set budget, to help prevent you from going over—and help you save for the big day.
+If that isn’t enough to get to your goal, see if you can find ways to reduce living expenses or earn extra cash.
+SoFi Insights, a complementary tool for SoFi members, can help you track your spending and cashflow in real time against a set budget, to help prevent you from going over — and help you save for the big day.

 If your wedding budget is more than you can afford, you may be able to find ways to lower some of the costs.
 For example, perhaps a friend can officiate instead of paying a professional.

 Family and friends may be able to help you create DIY paper goods, bouquets, and centerpieces.
 Or you could send digital Save the Dates and invitations, rather than paying for printing and postage.
 Some couples even self-cater their weddings.
 There are a number of creative ways to save money.

-If you aren’t able to save up enough in advance, a wedding loan, which is a type of personal loan, could help finance your wedding, whether you’re having a traditional ceremony or a destination wedding.
+Along with saving and cutting costs, a wedding loan, which is a type of personal loan, could help finance your wedding.
 With SoFi, eligible borrowers may qualify for loans with interest rates that are generally lower than the interest rates charged by credit cards.